kchain-solutions/new_contract_explorer/README.md

 — [https://docs.chainstack.com/api/ethereum/web3js-subscriptions#subscribe-newblockheaders](https://docs.chainstack.com/api/ethereum/web3js-subscriptions#subscribe-newblockheaders)

 The program needs to be built using a web3 library, such as Web3.js, Ethers.js, or Web3.py, and should have the following functionality:
-Connect to a node and listen for new blocks (or takes a block number as input) Identify transactions that create new smart contracts Extract the relevant information:
+Connect to a node and listen for new blocks (or takes a block number as input).
+Identify transactions that create new smart contracts.
+Extract the relevant information:
 - New smart contract address
 - Address that deployed it